 No one working for the OPCC should investigate concerns about individual children or adults who are or may be being abused or who are at risk.
+This is the role of the appropriate investigating agency.
 However, this does not mean that we should do nothing when we learn of a concern.
-We all have a responsibility to make sure that concerns about children, adults in need or at risk, or other vulnerable individuals, are passed to the agency that can help them without delay.
+We all have a responsibility to make sure that concerns about children, adults in need or at risk, or other vulnerable individuals, are passed to the relevant agency that can help them without delay.

-If anyone is concerned that a child, adults in need or at risk, or other vulnerable individuals is at risk of being abused or neglected, they should not ignore their suspicions and should not assume that someone else will take action to protect that person.
-Concerns about a child or an adult in need or at risk should be made in the first instance to the local authority where the child lives (see Appendix A for guidance in relation to Warwickshire residents).
+If anyone is concerned that a child, adult in need or at risk, or other vulnerable individual is at risk of being abused or neglected, they should not ignore their suspicions and should not assume that someone else will take action to protect that person.
+Concerns about a child or an adult in need or at risk should in the first instance be reported by the OPCC Designated Safeguarding Lead to the local authority where the child lives (see Appendix A for guidance in relation to Warwickshire residents).

-Although the police have a role in an emergency situation they should not be the first route for reporting unless the situation clearly demands an emergency police response necessitating a 999 call.
+Although the police have a role in an emergency situation they should not be the first route for reporting a concern unless the situation clearly demands an emergency police response necessitating a 999 call.